-It is a known fact that most From Software games follow a similar type of gameplay and the stories are also somewhat identical in their lore-based delivery structure.
-Being the pioneers of the SoulsBorne genre they are at the pinnacle of such storytelling and world-building, where most have tried to copy the same magic but end up lacking the intricacies that this studio posses.
+It is known that most From Software games follow a similar type of gameplay, and the stories are also somewhat identical in their lore-based delivery structure.
+Being the pioneers of the SoulsBorne genre, they are at the pinnacle of such storytelling and world-building, where most have tried to copy the same magic but end up lacking the intricacies that this studio posses.

-And with such a perfect niche captured they tend to refer to and use assets from amongst their brand.
-Many items are similar in nature and make players go “hey that was in Dark Souls” or any other of their entries.
-With this in mind, the community always starts to stitch together all the games they have developed even when they are not direct sequels like Demon Souls or Bloodborne.
+And with such a perfect niche captured, they tend to refer to and use assets from their brand.
+Many items are similar and make players go, “hey, that was in Dark Souls” or any other of their entries.
+With this in mind, the community always starts to stitch together all the games they have developed, even when they are not direct sequels like Demon Souls or Bloodborne.

-People like to come up with theories of how all these games are part of the same universe, picking up crumbs of similarities and lore points and connecting the dots themselves across the games.
+People like to develop theories of how all these games are part of the same universe, picking up crumbs of similarities and lore points and connecting the dots across the games.
 There are some amazing theories that the community has formulated.

-This whole process of connection has been applied to Elden Ring as well, as this is the spiritual culmination of everything that From Software has done prior.
-Though the developers have never made any connection cannon, the community always has a field day while building these webs.
-Some of these theories we will be discussing below.
+Though the developers have never made any connection cannon, the community always has a field day while building these webs—some of these theories will be discussed below.

-These tree like pillars are seen in Elden Ring’s Siofra River area though they might look stonish as the texture is very similar.
-Another location you spot trees like Ash Lake in Elden Ring is in the final boss arena the Elden Beast, these have a rather cosmic look to them.
+These tree-like pillars are seen in Elden Ring’s Siofra River area though they might look stonish as the texture is very similar.
+Another location where you spot trees like Ash Lake in Elden Ring is in the final boss arena, the Elden Beast; these have a rather cosmic look.

-With all these trees at key foundational locations within each game, they depict a sense of branching story arcs of the Soulsborne universe.
+All these trees at key foundational locations within each game depict a sense of branching story arcs of the Soulsborne universe.
 So we can assume these worlds are connected and are part of the same multi-verse.

-There are some recurring characters and items and themes that are in almost every game From Software has created and these too can potentially serve as a hypothetical bridge amongst these worlds.
+There are some recurring characters, items, and themes that are in almost every game From Software have created, and these too can potentially serve as a hypothetical bridge amongst these worlds.
 Some of these are:

-Moonlight Greatsword: This legendary weapon has been present in every From Software game since King’s Field and has a similar look and attack type to it.
+Moonlight Greatsword: This legendary weapon has been present in every From Software game since King’s Field and has a similar look and attack type.